 Exclusionary coverage is similar to Honda’s factory bumper-to-bumper warranty, with a few extra exceptions.
 It’s available for new and CPO cars, as well as used cars within the original bumper-to-bumper warranty period.
 The powertrain plan covers the “meat and potatoes” of your car: the engine, transmission and drive axle.
 It’s available for used vehicles only.

 There are a couple of things to think about when considering Honda Care.
 First, you have to purchase an extended warranty plan from Honda before your factory bumper-to-bumper warranty runs out at 3 years/36,000 miles.
 Also, the vehicle protection plan requires you to get service at Honda dealerships, which means you have less control over the mechanic you use.
-Honda’s extended car warranty is fairly standard, with some extras like roadside assistance, but you can find more flexibility from third-party providers.
+Honda’s extended car warranty is fairly standard, with some extras such as roadside assistance, but you can find more flexibility from third-party providers.

 Benefits of a Third-Party Extended Warranty